 14. Learn a New Language

 A gap year is enough time to complete a beginner’s course or two.
-You can learn a foreign language, like Mandarin, Spanish or Arabic.
+You can learn a foreign language from podcasts like Coffee Break French or apps like Duolingo, like Mandarin, Spanish or Arabic.
 Especially if you’re planning to move to a foreign country, learning a new language can open many doors.
 Language learning is an effective method to increase cognitive skills, analytical thinking and improve concentration too.
 Plus it’s a great pastime that you can continue to work on even after the gap year is over.

 15. Try a New Off-Screen Skill at Home

 Who says gap year ideas have to be complicated or expensive?
 Try cooking classes, learn a new cuisine.
 Or baking classes to learn how to make magic with chocolate and cream.
 Learn to decorate candles or create sculptures with clay.
 You can learn to make professional doodles or digital cartoons.
 Wondering what to do in a gap year with no money?
 Off your computer screen, there are so many other interesting things to try like graphic design, guitar, calligraphy, dance, painting or creative writing.
 And you can surely find many free classes for these on YouTube.